JanBeh/neumond/README.md

 module.

 Note that it is required to run `fiber.main(action, ...)` before any other functions of this module can be used.
-All other functions *must* be called within the `action` function.
+All other functions *must* be called from within the `action` function.

   * **`fiber.main(action, ...)`** runs the `action` function with given